Are you confused by the health insurance means test? What you need to know about health cover and the Australian Government Rebate.

 - From the ATO at tax time – claim the Private Health Insurance Rebate in your tax return as a refundable tax offset.
 This option doesn’t require you to nominate a tier.

-It is important to accurately estimate the tier you expect to fall under when claiming your rebate through your insurer because, while there is no penalty for nominating the wrong tier, it could result in one of the following:
+It is important to accurately estimate the tier you expect to fall under when claiming your rebate through your fund because, while there is no penalty for nominating the wrong tier, it could result in one of the following:

 - If you claim too low a Private Health Insurance Rebate, you will be entitled to a refund and will receive a tax offset in your tax return